-IHL is a set of rules which seek, for humanitarian reasons to limit the effects of armed conflict on people and objects.
-Also known as the law of war or law of armed conflict, IHL protects certain categories of people in times of war and restricts the methods and means of warfare.
-IHL applies only to armed conflicts and does not regulate whether force may be used.
-Some of the best-known IHL treaties are the Geneva Conventions , the Cluster Munitions Convention and the Ottawa Anti-Personnel Mine Ban Convention, (Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and their Destruction).
+International Humanitarian Law (IHL) is a set of rules which seek, for humanitarian reasons to limit the effects of armed conflict on people and objects.
+Also known as the law of war or law of armed conflict, IHL protects certain categories of people in times of war, be they international or non-international, and restricts the methods and means of warfare.